I am about to be a total and utter hypocrite*.

 This is what I saw when I disabled Flash (as is usual for partially sighted users).

 (For the record, I tried visiting the site from the very beginning page to see if there is a redirect based on browser compatibility.
-There isn’t)
+I couldn’t find one)

 Any half-decent website designer would ensure that there is a plain HTML version of the website available for people who can’t or won’t use the Flash plug in.